sina-kakhki/shopping-list/README.md

 ```
 Runs Craco build - [What's Craco?](https://www.npmjs.com/package/@craco/craco)

-You can drag and drop the content of the build folder into the S3 bucket (NoSQL) on AWS.
+You can drag and drop the content of the build folder into the S3 bucket (NoSQL database) on AWS.

 ## User Stories